Disorder-induced decoupling of attracting identical fermions: transfer matrix approach: Numerical results and qualitative analysis

 Because of the delta-function, the probability distribution for one of the sites is squared, and, quite expectably, the integral depends on the explicit shape of the distribution.
 For the considered box distribution Eq.(\ref{eq:p_V}) we obtain:

 The coefficient by $U$ tends to 2 for large $N$.

-Putting the obtained linear dependencies (\ref{p(1)-answer}) on the results of the numerical experiment (Fig. \ref{fig:linear-asympts}), we observe that the linear asymptotics are true in the region $U \ll 1/N$ but deviate from the experiment at $1/N \leq U$.
+Putting the obtained linear dependences (\ref{p(1)-answer}) in the results of the numerical experiment (Fig. \ref{fig:linear-asympts}), we observe that the linear asymptotics are true in the region $U \ll 1/N$ but deviate from the experiment at $1/N \leq U$.